rweather/UE1-TTL/doc/theory_of_operation.md

 ## Single-Stepping

-The clock board does not have a method to single-step instructions, as I could not figure out how to generate a single pair of CLK1/CLK2 pulses and then stop.
+The clock board does not have a method to single-step instructions, as at the time I could not figure out how to generate a single pair of CLK1/CLK2 pulses and then stop.

 For debugging, you can hook up an external clock using a push button.
-The button needs to be pressed multiple times to execute a single instruction.
+The button needs to be pressed four times to execute a single instruction.
 This is what the circuit looks like:

 <img alt="Single-Step" src="single_step_circuit.png" width="500"/>